COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Vaccine for Children

 On November 19, 2021, Public Health Agency of Canada approved the Pfizer-BioNTech vaccine for children aged five to 11.
 On November 21, 2021, Canada received 2.9 million dosages, enough to inoculate every child in the country with their first shot, and expected the rollout to begin that same week.

 Appointments were made available on the province's online portal on November 24, 2021, with officials expecting vaccines to arrive in the province on November 26, 2021.

-However, the dosages arrived earlier than expected and the rollout began immediately.

 Dr. Janice Fitzgerald administered some of the first shots, with a nine-year-old boy receiving his by Fitzgerald herself.
 He told reporters he was not nervous whatsoever, and besides a sore arm he was feeling no side effects.
 He and Dr. Fitzgerald celebrated with a high-five afterwards.

 As of October 26, 2022, 82.7% of the population aged 5–11 have received one dose of a COVID-19 vaccine, and 66.6% of the population aged 5–11 are fully vaccinated.

 Dr. Rosann Seviour, acting Chief Medical Office of Health, announced on July 28, 2022, during a live media briefing, that starting August 1, 2022, health officials will begin administering COVID vaccines to children six months old to 5 years old.
 Dr. Seviour stated "We have seen increased hospitalizations in the six-month to five-year age groups since the rise of the Omicron variant."
 Seviour also announced that Newfoundland and Labrador is leading the country with the highest vaccination rates in kids 12 years and older, with 62.2% of those in that age group receiving all three doses.

 As of December 21, 2022, 12.4% of the population aged six months to four years old have received one dose of a COVID-19 vaccine, and 5.0% of the population aged six months to four years old are fully vaccinated.